slate-engineering/fiji/README.md

 ### Environment Variables

 To use this with https://github.com/filecoin-project/slate you need the following environment variables.
+Use your current development variables.

 ```sh
 POSTGRES_ADMIN_PASSWORD=XXX